tarun3kumar/jmeterloadtest/README.md

 Don't use JMeter Analysis Plugin as it requires result files to be in xml format which is more resource comsuming than csv file.
 Set following property to generate results in csv format - ```<resultsFileFormat>csv</resultsFileFormat>```

-To mark CI job as failed, add following script on your Build section
+Add following script on your Build section to mark CI job as failed when there is a false result,

 ```
 if grep false "$WORKSPACE/prototype/target/jmeter/results/*.jtl"; then